juristr/juristr.github.com/_posts/2016-01-25-learning-ng2-dynamic-styles.md

 - by directly accessing the native DOM element

 You even quickly saw how to create a Directive and how to embed styles within a Component :smiley:.

+---

+## Further reading

+Angular 2 components are not just like plain Angular 1 directives with a different syntax.
+There's much more.
+They give you true encapsulation at the CSS as well as JavaScript level, just like web components do.
+Components have an `encapsulation` property which expects either

+- `ViewEncapsulation.None`
+- `ViewEncapsulation.Emulated` (default),
+- `ViewEncapsulation.Native`

+By default it emulates, but if you set it to `ViewEncapsulation.Native` you'll get **native shadow DOM** support.
+Check out [@toddmotto's](https://twitter.com/toddmotto) article on **[Emulated or Native Shadow DOM in Angular 2 with ViewEncapsulation](https://toddmotto.com/emulated-native-shadow-dom-angular-2-view-encapsulation)** for an in depth guide on this :thumbsup:.